Filippinifra/crypto-tracker/README.md

 ### Other

-Mobile, tablet, and desktop versions of the app are all responsive.
+Mobile, tablet, and desktop versions of the app are all responsive.<br />
-The app is only available in Italian.
+The app is only available in Italian.<br />
-Errors and loaders are handled by the app.
+Errors and loaders are handled by the app.<br />
-To obtain data about the user, the app uses a Firebase setup server as a backend.
+To obtain data about the user, the app uses a Firebase setup server as a backend.<br />
 Coinjecko API is used by the app to retrieve coin prices and available coins on the market.